ccie18473/wolf4rust/README.md

 ## Limitations

 Use X11 instead of Wayland.
 SDL2 set_relative_mouse_mode doesn't work with Wayland.

 If you use VMWare, set vmmouse.present = "FALSE", otherwise set_relative_mouse_mode doesn't work properly.

 https://github.com/libsdl-org/SDL/issues/1836

+If you use VirtualBox, you need to capture the Mouse with Input/Mouse Integration.

 ## Author